 The temporomandibular joint could be to be the most complex joint in the body.
 It has to accommodate a combination of hinging, gliding, and rotary motions.
 These stretches help with all those motions.

 This series stretches some of the basic motions of the TMJ.
 Additionally, when done with measured speed and tension, it balances the mechanism.
-Use the ice-and-stretch method.
+So, use the ice-and-stretch method.
 It can offer immediate relief for many TMJ imbalances.

-With each stretch, lengthen to the point of slight tension and hold it for about 2 seconds.
-Usually, four reps work well for each muscle if you’re doing ice-and-stretch.
-If you are not using ice-and-stretch, do 10-12 gentle stretches.
+First, with each stretch, lengthen to the point of slight tension and hold it for about 2 seconds.
+Also, four reps work well for each muscle if you do ice-and-stretch.
+Otherwise, do 10-12 gentle stretches if you are not using ice-and-stretch.

 When using ice-and-stretch, apply ice along all of the areas of muscle shown in this illustration before starting the first stretch.
 It will make this process more comfortable, faster, and more effective.
 Topical creams like IcyHot tend to irritate your eyes.

 This stretches the temporalis, masseter, and medial pterygoids.

 Avoid this if you have problems with your jaw locking in the open position.
 Again, see a TMJ specialist for evaluation.